C-Stein/node-milestones/02-db-driven-applications/exercises/0*-authentication-101.md

 ## Encryption

-Encryption is the process of using an algorithm to encode data into a series of unreadable data of undetermined length.
-An algorithm usually uses a pseudo-random encryption key to transform the data.
+Encryption is the process of using an algorithm to encode data (referred to as plain text) into unreadable data (referred to as cipher text) of undetermined length.
+An algorithm usually uses a self generated, pseudo-random encryption key to transform the data.
 There are two types of encryption:

 1. Symmetric Key: the encryption key is used to both decrypt and encrypt the data.
 This key needs to be in possession of all parties needing access to the encrypted data.